Policy

 2.3 Provide on-chain data showing total circulation, collateral composition, and collateralization ratios.
 Projects should support periodic third-party audits, smart contract reviews, and performance reporting.
 DeFi stablecoins are expected to conduct ongoing security assessments, publicly disclose past vulnerabilities, patches, and audit results, and implement bug bounties to enhance user trust and reduce systemic risk.

-2.4 Provide clear and accessible documentation for general reference and compliance purposes that explains key risks and economic mechanisms.
-These may include the appropriate fees, redemption processes, stabilization mechanism, collateral valuation and management and any available dispute resolution process.
-DeFi stablecoins should clearly disclose that redemption is not in fiat currency and that value recovery depends on the protocol’s condition and on-chain liquidation processes rather than enforceable legal redemption rights.
+2.4 Provide clear and accessible documentation for general reference and risk purposes that explains key risks and economic mechanisms.
+These may include appropriate fees, the protocol’s stabilization mechanism, collateral valuation and management and any available dispute resolution process.
+DeFi stablecoins should clearly disclose that exchanges are not in fiat currency and that value recovery depends on the protocol’s condition and on-chain liquidation processes rather than enforceable legal redemption rights.
 For yield-bearing stablecoins, where such features are permitted, protocols should disclose the reward structure, projected return profiles, and associated risks.

 2.5 Maintain a user communication process for addressing vulnerabilities, bugs and other incidents.
 This may include publicly accessible terms of use, incident-reporting channels, status pages, and information on issue resolution.